brandur/sorg/content/passages/003-koya.md

 city crowd that we'd started with was gone, and we had the train largely to ourselves.

-Our first destination was Mount Kōya (Kōyasan), a mountain with a small Shinto town (Kōya-chō) built high on its slopes.
+Our first destination was Mount Kōya (Kōya-san), a mountain with a small Shinto town (Kōya-chō) built high on its slopes.
 First settled by monks around the year 800, Kōya-chō has grown to host an incredible 120-odd temples